-Just when you thought you’d got your head around 3-D printing and its place within the mining industry, along comes the next wave of innovative.
+Just when you thought you’d got your head around 3-D printing and its place within the mining industry, along comes the next wave of innovation.

 Here’s what you need to know about 4-D printing.